achille-martin/achille-martin/README.md

 * I develop autonomous submarines to understand the Ocean and Climate Change :ocean:
 * I am a Software and Mechanical Engineer specialised in Robotics :robot:
-* I enjoy experimenting with Python and Physics :sparkles:
+* I enjoy experimenting with Python, Neovim and Physics :sparkles:

 #### My projects